 The reason why a statutory demand is so powerful is that the mere issue of a petition, no matter how easily dismissed, triggers a domino effect on borrowing and many other agreements.
-Many legal agreements, particularly those related to credit and mortgages, contain a provision which enables the creditor to call in the loan if the debtor has a petition for bankruptcy issued against him.
+Many legal agreements, particularly those related to credit and mortgages, contain a provision that enables the creditor to call in the loan if the debtor has a petition for bankruptcy issued against him.
 So your enthusiastic debt collection really could wipe out the largest of companies even for a relatively small amount.

 It used to be difficult for a third party to know about your petition.
 The Internet has changed all that.
 If you publish a copy of a petition in the right place, and tell a few banks for good measure, you are spelling disaster for your debtor.